Optimizing NetSuite Configuration Without Disrupting Live Operations

 Key areas to protect include:

-NetSuite workflows must remain aligned with finance, not work around it.
+NetSuite processes must remain aligned with finance, not work around it.

-5. Make Workflows Easier for Users, Not Smarter on Paper
+5. Make Systems Easier for Users, Not Smarter on Paper

 Signs of poor usability: